SouthGreenPlatform/trainings/_pages/sv.md

 </td>
 <td>
 <h1> Introduction to Structural variant detection analyses</h1><br />

-This course offers an introduction SNP and SV detection data analysis.
+    This course offers an introduction  to SNP and SV detection data analysis by using advantages of short and long sequencing technologies.

-The training program includes:

-* Mapping of reads (short and long) against a reference genome (bwa, minimap2)

-* SNP detection from mapping of short reads against a reference genome: SNP calling, filters and SNP annotation.
-Examples of possible studies based on SNP arrays

-* Detection of SV by mapping of sequencing data ("short read" and "long read") against a reference genome (breakdancer, sniffle)

-* SV detection from genome assembly and comparison (minimap2, nucmer, assemblytics, siry)

 </td>
 </tr>